NicholasKao1029/Crypto-Playground/crypto-python-tut/README.md

 Lastly we also saw the `publish_source` param for deploy, which is a boolean param that we determine via values in our yml config to see if we want to verify the contract (only makes sense on mainnet deployments)

+### Part 7

+*smartcontract-lottery

+Starting from scratch with a new contract concept, while working with chainlinks vrf randomness contract, that helps explain how to deal with randomness on the blockchain as blockchains are determinsitic.

+It talks about setting up callback functions, as well as testing these types of interactions via listening to events that you can emit.

+Also enum data types during the contracts to make public the state of the contract

+Also using a lot of the test Contracts such as LinkToken contract, aggregator and vrfcoordinator.
+Things such as this are used when appropriate (specifically when running on LOCAL BLOCKCHAIN ENVIRONMENTS.
+Abstracting the retrieval of a given contract with a mixture of saving information in the config (such as the address) and retrieving it based on our defined names
+    - e.g. eth_usd_price_feed
+Then deploying if we haven't seen them yet AND we're in the local env, and/or retireving the latest contract by the type from our mapping of name to type.
+Or we use the address saved in the config based on the network we've run the process in then building the contract object via name, address and abi.

+Also we created a fund with link method